Guacamole

 Next prepare half the tomatoes for the pico de gallo topping.
 Add ⅓ cup of the tomatoes to a small sieve and sprinkle with salt, allowing some of the liquid to drain from them.
 Set aside.

 Halve the avocados.
-Use a knife to cut through one side of the avocado until you reach the center pit.
+Use a knife to cut lengthwise through the center of the avocado until you reach the pit.
 Maintain contact with the pit while running the knife around the avocado to release the 2 halves.
 Use a spoon to remove the pit then scoop the green flesh from the skin and add to a bowl.

 Add ½ teaspoon kosher salt and 2 tablespoons of the red onion with any lime juice that collects in the measuring spoon, and begin to mash the avocados gently using a fork or potato masher.
 Generally I do not mash the avocados until completely smooth but rather leave a chunkier consistency though this step can be done to your preference.